bayrakmustafa/codesigner-samples/CircleCI.md

 * `PASSWORD`: SSL.com account password (**Required**)

 * `CREDENTIAL_ID`: Credential ID for signing certificate.
 If credential_id is omitted and the user has only one eSigner code signing certificate, CodeSignTool will default to that.
-If the user has more than one code signing certificate, this parameter is mandatory.
+If the user has more than one code signing certificate, this parameter is mandatory. (**Required**)

 * `TOTP_SECRET`: OAuth TOTP Secret.
 You can access detailed information on https://www.ssl.com/how-to/automate-esigner-ev-code-signing (**Required**)